MidnightRain77/SeeksForGeeks/README.md

 1. Initialize constants:<br /> <br />
     a.
 Constant M as the capacity of the stadium<br />
     b.
 Constant N as the number of entry gates<br />
     c.
-Constant p as the minutes it takes for a single attendee to enter key<br />
+Constant p as the minutes it takes for a single attendee to enter any gate<br />

 2. Create a class Counter :<br /> <br />
     a.
 A member variable 'Done' to keep the record of the total number of processed entries.<br />